wethod/learning-center-source/content/finance/index.md

 1. Open a travel request from the list or, if you are already in the sidebar, open an existing travel category request.
 2. Hover with the mouse on the name of the travel category, on the top of the sidebar.
-3. Click "+" to create a new travel request for the same travel catgory
+3. Click "+" to create a new travel request for the same travel category
 4. Insert details.
 5. Click _Save_.
 6. Your request will be added to the list of travel requests.